mbj/mutant/README.md

 The idea is that if code can be changed and your tests do not notice, then either that code isn't being covered or it does not have a speced side effect.

-Mutant supports ruby >= 2.1, while support for JRuby is planned.
+Mutant supports ruby >= 2.5, MRI only.
-It should also work under any Ruby engine that supports POSIX-fork(2) semantics.

 Mutant uses a pure Ruby [parser](https://github.com/whitequark/parser) and an [unparser](https://github.com/mbj/unparser) to do its magic.